Mindelo: Music Town of Cape Verde

 ao Vicente has something else in common with Brasil: The Carnival of Mindelo is supposed to be best of the Capeverdean archipelago.
 It is one of the top things to do when visiting Mindelo.

 If Mindelo seems the dooryard of Brasil, then Laginha beach must be the Capeverdean version of Copacabana.
 With its white sandy beach and turquoise water, it’s not only a popular photo motive but also one of the prettiest city beaches I’ve seen so far.
+Read here about the best beaches in Cape Verde.

 Are you looking for a hotel in Mindelo?